ryangchung/lazyhacks-2024-web-scraping-workshop/slideshow/slideshow.md

 ![bg left:48% height:5in](images/profile-picture.jpg)

-- 3rd Year Carleton University Computer Science Student
+- 3rd year Carleton University Computer Science student
-- Bachelor of Computer Science Student
+- Worked at a startup and at a bank
 - Interested in large-scale systems

 ---